DallanQ/angular-famous/README.md

-An alternate way to integrate Famo.us and AngularJS that is lower-level than famous-angular.
+An alternate approach to integrating Famo.us and AngularJS.
-This library requires you to write more code than famous-angular, but the library is simpler.
+This approach requires you to write a bit more code than famous-angular, but the library is simpler.

+To test the examples
+* run `bower install`
-Start a webserver (e.g., `python -m SimpleHTTPServer 9000`) and open a browser on `examples/index.html`
+* start a webserver (e.g., `python -m SimpleHTTPServer 9000`)
+* point your browser to `examples/index.html`